What are the most common Paris scams?

 I like to think I am too seasoned a traveler to fall for scams but, with hindsight, it was not too long ago that I fell for one of the most classic scams in Bangkok for which I ended up paying an extortionate price for a boat ride to see the floating market.

-The thing is, some scams are easy to spot and oh so obvious that unless you are completely naive or in good faith you will manage to stay away from them.
-Others inevitably attract your attention – those are the trickiest ones, the ones you may fall for.
+While some scams are easy to spot and oh so obvious that unless you are completely naive or in good faith you will manage to stay away from them; others inevitably attract your attention, and you may fall for them.

-GOOD TO KNOW: Though scams happen throughout the tourist spots around town, most Paris scams can be seen and experienced in the area of the Eiffel Tower, Pont Alexandre and the banks of the Seine River, and around Sacre-Coeur in Montmartre.
+Most scams in Paris occur in the area of the Eiffel Tower, Pont Alexandre and the banks of the Seine River, and around Sacre-Coeur in Montmartre.

 11 Paris Scams You Must Avoid